 College Counseling Blog

-Welcome to the College Counseling Blog by Susan Swenson and Chris Teare, Co-Directors of College Counseling, and Russell Althouse, Associate Director of College Counseling.
+Welcome to the College Counseling Blog by Chris Teare, Director of College Counseling, and Russell Althouse, Associate Director of College Counseling.

 When I was a senior at a small private school not too far from W+H, I had no college counselor, no college counseling classes, no college programs for families and no college reps coming in to visit.
 We only had my headmaster who asked each of us where we were considering applying, to which he either nodded approvingly or not.
 The college application process was simple then - complete a separate application for each college and an essay, all on a paper application that I typed.
 Common App was not used then, even though it existed.
 I applied to four colleges, knowing which ones I’d get into and which ones I wouldn’t, and that is exactly what happened.